EdSancha/EDSTouchButton/README.md

     [self.view addSubview:button];

 You can also add it on your storyboard and edit its properties directly in the Attributes Inspector.

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Another way to run the example project is running `pod try EDSTouchButton` in terminal.

 ## Author